Key Achievement

 Aspect Status Notes

-Mechanism SOLID Gyroscopic torque from forced reorientation is real physics
+Mechanism SOLID Gyroscopic torque from forced reorientation is real physics.
+Nucleon iron cores spinning at THz provide enormous angular momentum for strong gyroscopic coupling.

 Spatial circulation CLEAR Distribution creating circulation makes geometric sense